Rural recreation

 Riding ATV/ORVs in Municipal Natural Areas

 The only Municipal Natural Area within the City of Ottawa that permits ATV/ORV riding is the Marlborough Forest.
-This use is only permitted from September through December, when the gates are open, and riders must stay on the designated forest access roads .
+This use is only permitted from September through December, when the gates are open, and riders must stay on the designated forest access roads Opens in a new tab or window(link is external) .
 Riding in the Marlborough Forest is prohibited outside of the permitted/posted time period.
 ATV riding is also prohibited on trails that are not part of the forest access road network.
 Bypassing the gates is strictly prohibited.

 “Mud bogging” and other off-trail riding is prohibited as it causes significant damage to wildlife habitats and natural vegetation.